 In accordance with ORS 336.840, students may be allowed to use personal electronic devices that support academic activities and independent communications, except as prohibited by this policy.
 In academic activities in which a personal electronic device is required as part of the curriculum, students may be allowed but not required to use their own personal electronic devices for that portion of the curriculum.

-If the public charter school implements a curriculum that uses technology, students may be allowed to use their own personal electronic devices to access the curriculum.
-Students who are allowed to use their own devices to access the curriculum will be granted access to any application or electronic materials when they are available to students who do not use their own devices, or provided free of charge to students who do not use their own devices, for curriculum.
 Students using their own device must be granted access to any applications or electronic materials that are available to students who do not use their own personal electronic devices.
 These applications must be free of charge if students who do not use their own devices have access free of charge.

-A process for responding to a student’s request to use a personal electronic device, including an appeal process if the request is denied, will be provided.Requests for exemptions to this policy can be processed in accordance with JFCEB-AR – Request for Personal Electronic Devices Exception.
+Requests for exemptions to this policy can be processed in accordance with JFCEB-AR – Request for Personal Electronic Devices Exception.
 Appeals can be filed head of school/superintendent.

 The public charter school will not be liable for personal electronic devices brought to public charter school property and public charter school-sponsored activities.

-Students may not use public charter school equipment to access social media websites while on public charter school property or at public charter school-sponsored activities unless the access is approved by a public charter school representative.
-The public charter school will not be liable for information or comments posted by students on social media websites.

-Exceptions to the prohibitions set forth in this policy may be made for health, safety or emergency reasons with prior principal or designee approval or when use is provided for in a student’s individualized education program (IEP).

-Students are subject to disciplinary action up to and including expulsion for using a personal electronic device in any manner that is academically dishonest, illegal or violates the terms of this policy.
-A referral to law enforcement officials may also be made.

-Personal electronic devices brought to public charter school property or used in violation of this policy are subject to confiscation and will be released to the student’s parent or property owner during school hours.

-The head of school/superintendent shall ensure that the Board’s policy and any subsequent school rules developed by building administrators are reviewed and approved in advance to ensure consistency with this policy and that pertinent provisions of policy and school rules are communicated to staff, students and parents through building handbooks and other means.

 The taking, disseminating, transferring or sharing of obscene, pornographic or otherwise illegal images or photographs, whether by electronic data transfer or otherwise (commonly called texting, sexting, emailing, etc.) may constitute a crime under state and/or federal law.
 Any person taking, disseminating, transferring or sharing obscene, pornographic or otherwise illegal images or photographs will be reported to law enforcement and/or other appropriate state or federal agencies.

 END OF POLICY